segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/facebook.md

 By default Facebook allows to use a lot of [dynamic URL tagging parameters](https://www.facebook.com/business/help/2360940870872492){:target="_blank"} to track campaigns.

-SegmentStream supports the following parameters.
+SegmentStream supports the following parameters:

 Name|Description
 --- | ---